msuddin/islam-api/README.md

 * Build also build's a jar and puts it in /build path
 * Using spring boot plugin in gradle file - when jar is built, all additional dependencies are added to the jar when using this plugin
 * build.gradle file also supplies start class (bootJar - get's executed as part of gradle build task)
+* A rest controller test that spins up the spring context and uses a rest test template to make calls to the api server

 ## Instructions
 Navigate to the root directory of this project and run the command below to run all the tests and build the jar: